hongjinn/myproject-django-mod_wsgi-apache/README.md

 ## Other development notes

-* It's not very unique but I like using the Starter Template found here: https://getbootstrap.com/docs/4.3/getting-started/introduction/
+* It's not that unique but I like using the Starter Template found here: https://getbootstrap.com/docs/4.3/getting-started/introduction/

 * It's good practice to use template extensions: https://docs.djangoproject.com/en/3.0/ref/templates/language/
 ---